Crowdsourced Testing Guide with Best Crowd Testing Companies

 DIGIVANTE New Logo

 They help bring digital experiences to market faster.
-Their smart blend of human and automated QA testing optimizes ROI, value and supports product innovation and digital transformation.
+Their smart blend of human and automated QA testing helps to optimize ROI, value and support product innovation and digital transformation.
 Digital leaders trust them to take care of testing so they can focus on the bigger picture.

-Its tens of thousands of trusted professional testers worldwide will be available 24/7/365, ready to meet both immediate and long-term testing needs.
+Thousands of trusted professional testers worldwide will be available for 365 days, ready to meet both immediate and long-term testing needs.
 Using our testing community, Digivante is able to perform 24 days of testing in just 24 hours, with all results validated, with video or screenshot evidence, and prioritized before being passed to client teams.

 Its large-scale crowd testing is made possible by experienced websites and app testers from all over the world.
 The members of the community are vetted by a technical exam to ensure the highest quality of skillsets.
 Fewer than 20% of applicants pass with the high standards to become a tester.